snowdrop/opentracing-example/README.md

     }
 ```

-4. Install Jaeger on Openshift to collect the traces
+4. Install Jaeger on OpenShift to collect the traces

 ```bash
 oc project jaeger